BekhruzDev/Unscramble/README.md

 Unscramble App
 ===================================
-This is an Android Open Source Project where I made the app retrieve all of its business logic and data from ViewModel
+This is an Android Open Source Project where I made a contribution that the app retrieve all of its business logic and data from ViewModel
 Starter code for Android Basics codelab - Store the data in a ViewModel